-This means you’ll usually be able to insure your electric car on a standard car insurance policy.
+This means you should be able to insure your electric car on a standard car insurance policy.
 But you might find that the pool of insurers that offer these policies is smaller than for a petrol or diesel car.

 But standard car insurance might not cover everything you want it to, like damage to your charging cables, for example.

 This is where specialist insurance comes in.
 Currently, we only have a small number of insurance providers offering specialist electric car insurance.

 On our results page, you’ll know if it’s a specialist electric car insurance policy as it will specify it's for 'electric cars'.
 We’ll then tell you what specific cover that provider offers.

 Insurance for electric cars typically covers everything standard car insurance does, depending on your policy type.
 But the cover they can provide for electric cars may differ, like for: